NewDoc vs Doccy

 NewDoc and Doccy are both AHPRA-registered Australian telehealth services.
 They sit at different ends of the pricing-model spectrum: NewDoc bulk-bills every consultation it offers under Medicare for eligible cardholders, while Doccy is private-pay with a per-product fee model.
 Doccy's headline product is medical certificates from $12.90 for a 1-day certificate.

 NewDoc bulk-bills the consultation under Medicare at $0 for eligible cardholders, with the eScript and any same-visit referral or certificate included.
 Doccy is private-pay only; medical certificates start from $12.90 for a 1-day certificate.
-Per-product prices for prescriptions and specialist referrals are not publicly listed on Doccy's site.
+A specialist referral shows a $32 price but is marked as coming soon, and prices for prescriptions, weight loss, and blood tests are also not yet published on Doccy's site (all listed as coming soon).

 DimensionNewDocDoccy